top of page

 When "Do Better" Becomes "I Am Not Enough"

-• Progress only counts if it’s perfect.
+Trying isn't enough.
+Rest is failure.
+Progress only counts if it's perfect.
+Love has to be earned.

-Eventually, even showing up feels risky.
+And eventually, even showing up starts to feel risky.

 • Showing up when it would be easier to withdraw